-- 2.11 A student of Queen Mary must be registered for a programme of study at Queen Mary, and for the modules associated with that programme. - 2.12 Before registration, a student must ensure that their programme of study and modules are acceptable to them, and that they can meet the attendance, learning, and assessment requirements.
-Queen Mary cannot change programme or module regulations, requirements, or scheduling to meet the needs of an individual student. - 2.13 A student must enrol with Queen Mary at the beginning of their studies and re-enrol at the beginning of each subsequent academic year of their programme, in accordance with instructions and deadlines issued by Queen Mary.
-A student who does not enrol or re-enrol by the specified deadline will be deregistered and will cease to be a student. - 2.14 A student who has not complied with all requirements for enrolment or re-enrolment may be temporarily enrolled for a specified period.
+- 2.14 A student of Queen Mary must be registered for a programme of study at Queen Mary, and for the modules associated with that programme. - 2.15 Before registration, a student must ensure that their programme of study and modules are acceptable to them, and that they can meet the attendance, learning, and assessment requirements.
+Queen Mary cannot change programme or module regulations, requirements, or scheduling to meet the needs of an individual student. - 2.16 A student must enrol with Queen Mary at the beginning of their studies and re-enrol at the beginning of each subsequent academic year of their programme, in accordance with instructions and deadlines issued by Queen Mary.
+A student who does not enrol or re-enrol by the specified deadline will be deregistered and will cease to be a student. - 2.17 A student who has not complied with all requirements for enrolment or re-enrolment may be temporarily enrolled for a specified period.
 During that period the student may attend classes and use Queen Mary facilities.
-If, at the end of that period, the student has still not met all of the requirements then they will be deregistered and will cease to be a student. - 2.15 An individual not registered for a programme of study cannot be an enrolled student of Queen Mary.
-However, a registered student may not be enrolled (eg on an interruption of studies or while resitting out of attendance).
-Where a student's registration is terminated, enrolment is also terminated. - 2.16 An individual who is not enrolled or registered cannot use Queen Mary facilities except where this is expressly approved on the delegated authority of the Senate.
-A student who is registered but not enrolled (eg on an interruption of studies or while resitting out of attendance) may have limited access to some facilities, such as limited library borrowing rights. - 2.17 An enrolled student may take a temporary break from their studies, known as an interruption.
+If, at the end of that period, the student has still not met all the requirements then they will be deregistered and will cease to be a student. - 2.18 An individual not registered for a programme of study cannot be an enrolled student of Queen Mary.
+However, it is possible for a registered student to not be enrolled (eg while on an interruption of studies or resitting out of attendance).
+Where registration is terminated, enrolment is also terminated. - 2.19 An individual who is not enrolled or registered cannot use Queen Mary facilities except where this is expressly approved on the delegated authority of the Senate.
+A student who is registered but not enrolled (eg on an interruption of studies or while resitting out of attendance) may have limited access to some facilities. - 2.20 An enrolled student may take a temporary break from their studies, known as an interruption.
 The procedure and conditions are detailed in the Interruption of Study Policy.